 The Respondent looked to his right twice, noting the other motorists at the lights, before entering Canberra Avenue at low speed.
 As the Respondent’s motor vehicle entered Canberra Avenue, he was struck by the accelerating Appellant, who impacted the front driver’s side of his vehicle.

-In the primary judge’s decision, her honour made reference to the decision of Sibley v Kais[5], wherein it was held that a breach of traffic law does not establish that a motorist has acted negligently.
-Her honour went further to say that in determining whether there has been a breach of the common law duty of care, a Court must have regard to all of the circumstances.
+In the primary judge’s decision, her honour referred to the decision of Sibley v Kais[5], wherein it was held that a breach of traffic law does not establish that a motorist has acted negligently.
+Her honour went further to say that in determining whether there has been a breach of the common law duty of care, a court must have regard to all of the circumstances.

-In the relevant circumstances, although the Respondent had failed to give way to the Appellant, which was a requirement of entry onto Canberra Avenue, he had, on the balance of probabilities, executed all that a reasonably prudent driver in the same position, who was keeping a proper lookout, could be expected to do.
+The Respondent did not give way to the Appellant, which was required in order to enter Canberra Avenue.
+However, he had, on the balance of probabilities, done everything that a reasonably careful driver in the same situation who was keeping a proper lookout would have done.

 • Travelled too fast for the circumstances;